geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 cp ./production/config-instance.yaml.sample config-instance.yaml
 emacs  ./config-instance.yaml   # Verify contents and modify if needed.

+# test the deployment
+go-deploy --workspace production-YYYY-MM-DD --working-directory aws -verbose -dry-run --conf config-instance.yaml

+# deploy if all looks good.
 go-deploy --workspace production-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml
+# will produce an IP address in the resulting inventory.json file.

 # The previous command creates a terraform tfvars.
 These variables override the variables in `aws/main.tf`
 ```